swiss-seismological-service/scrtdd/doc/base/multievent.rst

 From a high-level view, multi-event relocation in rtDD consists of several sequential steps:

 * **Clustering:** Independent event clusters are identified.
 Also, for each cluster, the phases to be used for each even pair are selected.
 The output of this phase is a double-difference system per cluster.
-* **Differential time refinement:** Differential times are improved via cross-correlation (:ref:`xcorr-event-label`).
+* **Differential time refinement:** Differential times are optionally improved through cross-correlation (:ref:`xcorr-event-label`).
-* **Inversion:** The double-difference system is solved to find the new hypocenter locations.
+* **Inversion:** The double-difference system is solved iteratively to determine the updated hypocenter locations.

 Clustering
 ----------

-The clustering algorithm defines which events are connected to each other using configurable settings such as maximum distance and the minimum number of phases at common stations.
-Events belong to the same cluster if they are directly connected by common phase picks or linked through a chain of connections.
+The clustering algorithm identifies groups of events that are connected based on user-defined criteria, such as maximum inter-event distance and a minimum number of common phases at the same stations.
+Events belong to the same cluster if they are directly connected or linked through a chain of connections.
 Each cluster is then relocated independently.

-rtDD builds and solves a double-difference system for each cluster that includes every event pair and their phases selected during the clustering stage.

-Events that are not part of any cluster will not be relocated.
+rtDD constructs and solves a double-difference system for each cluster, incorporating every event pair and the phases selected during the clustering stage.
+Events that do not meet the clustering criteria are not relocated.

-Double-Difference system
+Double-Difference System
 ------------------------

-Each event in a cluster that is directly connected to some events contributes an equation to the system for every phase that the event shares at a common station within its pairs.

-Indirectly connected events have their relative locations constrained by the existing chain of connections, but they do not have dedicated equations in the system.
+In a cluster, every pair of events sharing common phases at a station contributes to the system of equations.
+While indirectly connected events have their relative locations constrained by the existing chain of connections, but they do not have dedicated equations in the system.

-Thus, rtDD creates an equation for each phase k a pair of events i and j have at a common station.
+Thus, rtDD creates an equation for each phase *k* a pair of events *i* and *j* have at a common station.
 This is done for every event pair in a cluster.
 The equation is defined as:

 .. math:: \frac{\partial t_k^i}{\partial m} \Delta m^i  - \frac{\partial t_k^j}{\partial m} \Delta m^j = dr_k^{ij}
    :label: dd-equation-label

-One side of the equation contains the double-difference :math:`dr_k^{ij}` and on the other side the partial derivatives :math:`\frac{\partial t_k}{\partial m}` and hypocenter changes :math:`\Delta m` (:math:`\Delta x, \Delta y, \Delta z, \Delta \tau`) we want to compute for the two paired events i and j so that the observed differential times equal the calculated ones at a common station.
+One side of the equation contains the double-difference :math:`dr_k^{ij}` and on the other side the partial derivatives :math:`\frac{\partial t_k}{\partial m}` and hypocenter changes :math:`\Delta m` (:math:`\Delta x, \Delta y, \Delta z, \Delta \tau`) we want to compute for the two paired events i and j.

-The double-difference is defined as:
+The double-difference is defined as the difference between the observed and calculated differential travel times:

 .. math:: dr_k^{ij} = (t_k^i - t_k^j)^{observed} - (t_k^i - t_k^j)^{calculated}
    :label: dd-label